 We are detailing the two use cases below.

-When refunds happen, you must create a new negative receipt and send it to us; however, this new negative receipt won't be ever linked to the first original receipt.
-Because of this mechanism, refunds must be handled by creating a loyalty rule, which will process the receipt and cancel or debit the points.
+When refunds happen, you must create a new negative order and send it to us; however, this new negative order won't be ever linked to the first original order.
+Because of this mechanism, refunds must be handled by creating a loyalty rule, which will process the order and cancel or debit the points.

 Use case A (holding period)